streamnative/pulsar-resources-operator/README.md

 ## Contributing

 Contributions are warmly welcomed and greatly appreciated!
 The project follows the typical GitHub pull request model.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+Please read the [contribution guidelines](CONTRIBUTING.md) for more details.

 Before starting any work, please either comment on an existing issue, or file a new one.

 ## License

-Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-See [LICENSE](LICENSE)
+This library is licensed under the terms of the [Apache License 2.0](LICENSE) and may include packages written by third parties which carry their own copyright notices and license terms.

+## About StreamNative

+Founded in 2019 by the original creators of Apache Pulsar, [StreamNative](https://streamnative.io) is one of the leading contributors to the open-source Apache Pulsar project.
+We have helped engineering teams worldwide make the move to Pulsar with [StreamNative Cloud](https://streamnative.io/product), a fully managed service to help teams accelerate time-to-production.